 What Are Mesquite Beans?

 Mesquite beans are the bean-shaped pods of mesquite trees.
 Commonly found in the southwestern United States and Latin American, the trees bloom every fall.
-Years ago, mesquite bean flour (made from milling the pods) was a staple ingredient for many Native Americans.
+Years ago, mesquite bean flour (made from milling the pods) was a staple ingredient for many Indigenous peoples.
 Today, it’s uncommon to find mesquite bean flour in stores or chefs cooking with it, although it is starting to gain notoriety as a gluten allergy-friendly flour.

 How to Cook With Mesquite Beans